Introduction

 Blogs are intended to display posts by date, they have the advantage of taxonomies (categories and tags) and can also be displayed by author, date, day, month and year.

-As the pages are generated, less effort is required, just enter your content into the blog post form which can be of any structure, hit the publish button to make the post live, it will automatically be added to the blog post page and relevant categories and tags and is viewable by date as well.
+Blog posts can be generated, so less effort is required if using the custom post type (CPT) method, just enter your content into a custom post type form, hit the publish button to make the post live, it will automatically be added to the blog post page and relevant categories and tags and is viewable by date as well.
+This does require some initial set up by a WordPress developer.

 Navigation between blog posts can be enabled but means accessing the previous/next blog post by date/time rather than a given post.
 Pages are better if you want to create a series of articles which are then linked together using previous/next buttons.